uk-gov-mirror/UKGovernmentBEIS.beis-consumer-energy-efficiency-advice-service/readme.md

+# BEIS DCEAS - Energy Efficiency Website

 This project is a Wordpress project with an Angular 4 frontend, so you'll need some way of locally hosting a PHP app and MySQL server for testing during development.

 Suggested way is installing MySQL and PHP standalone, and using IIS.
 This is most similar to the deployment environment, in Azure.

 Other options are using the PHP in-built server, or a package installation such as WAMP.
 Using the PHP in-built server makes debugging a bit more complicated, and also causes the site to throws occasional strange un-debuggable exceptions, but it does make installing a server trivial if you don't want to install IIS just for this.

 WAMP Package installations are easy to get started with with the caveat that they usually require the base href to be a subdirectory e.g. http://localhost:81/wordpress/ rather than just http://localhost:81.
 This causes issues with serving our Angular files, so there's a bit more config that you'll have to change (and make sure it doesn't get pushed to Azure).

 ## Server/database setup